You cannot select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 }

-[How] intentionally omits a [From] implementation for [std::error::Error] to discourage the creation of [How]s with no caller context.
-Instead, the [Explain] trait is implemented for all Result1 and provides a convenient context function.
+[How] intentionally omits a [From] implementation for Error to discourage the creation of [How]s with no caller context.
+Instead, the [Explain] trait is implemented for all [Result]1 and [Option] and provides a convenient context function.